 “And if you use a computer to draw a picture of a puppy, GenAI could help you draw a really good picture.
 With GenAI, you can ask the computer to create a picture of a purple puppy wearing clown shoes that can fly in the air with its big ears.
 And just like magic, the computer can create that cool picture.

 “It’s hard to know the difference—GenAI can even trick adults sometimes.
-But you can always come and talk to me and we can figure it out together.
+But you can always come and talk to me, and we can figure it out together.
 We can be GenAI detectives on the trail to discover the truth.”

 Parent tip: Find a digital safety community online or create your own.
 Talk with other parents and caregivers about different tech trends, including developments in AI.
-There are parent communities on social media that provide engaging content on trends, such as the one I started, The Digital Parenting Community and Family Tech, which is managed by another writer for this web site.
+There are parent communities on social media that provide engaging content on trends, such as the one I started, The Digital Parenting Community, and Family Tech, which is managed by another writer for this website.

-Preteens: Dig into what’s possible
+Preteens: Dig into what’s possible.

 “Those magical books could write anything they wanted, although you might have to give them a hint or ask a question.
 Now imagine if those books could draw anything you told them to or make any kind of music you wanted to hear.

 “That’s how GenAI can work—as a magical book buddy creating drawings you suggest or answering questions for you.
-But magical book buddies could play tricks on you, so we need to talk about what’s magic and what’s real.”
+But magical book buddies could play tricks on you, so we need to talk about what’s ‘magic’ and what’s real.”

 Parent tip: Learn the basics of AI.
 Actively seek out information about AI to reduce any anxiety or fear about using this new technology.
 Use GenAI yourself or ask a colleague to show you some tips and tricks.
 You’ll also be able to apply your own experiences and observations when you talk to your kids.

-Teens: Guide them to responsible behavior
+Teens: Guide them toward responsible behavior.

-AI-based profiling, which predicts what someone might want based on what they look for online or like on social media, can also affect children and teens.
+AI-based profiling, which predicts what someone might want based on what they search for online or what they like on social media, can also affect children and teens.
 This can be a tricky subject, but teens still need to understand the possible consequences of their actions in a digital environment.
-This report by UNICEF, “Policy guidance on AI for children," shares some of the current concerns about AI for kids, which can range from automated discrimination to a lack of data protection and privacy.
+This report by UNICEF, “Policy guidance on AI for children,” shares some of the current concerns about AI for kids, which can range from automated discrimination to a lack of data protection and privacy.
 It’s important that parents understand these concerns.

 It’s also essential to talk about ethical ways for teens to use the technology for schoolwork and ask about their school’s policies on AI.